-I used a couple eye hooks on the sign arm and on the sign, then hung it up with some fishing wire.
+Attach the sign to the DIY Halloween lamppost with a couple eye hooks on the sign arm and on the sign.
+Then hang it up with some fishing wire.
 We made it a little crooked and added some cobwebs.
 Spooky perfection!

 One of my broken solar lights fit into the center channel of the lamppost perfectly.
 I just had to press it inside the channel snuggly and it stayed.

 Now we have a super spooky Halloween lamppost to greet our guests as they walk up our front path.
 We hung up our Easy $3 Skull Ghosts in the trees and tomorrow will be putting the rest of the outside decorations out.
 I love that my kids are having as much fun as me decorating for Halloween!

 I ran outside just before it got dark and was able to get a picture of the lamppost with the light on!
 I couldn’t be happier 🙂